When Do Transformers Shine in RL? Decoupling Memory from Credit Assignment: Measuring Temporal Dependencies in RL

 \subsection{Memory Lengths}

-In this subsection, we introduce the memory lengths in the common components of RL, including the policy, value, reward, and transition functions.
+In this subsection, we introduce the memory lengths in the common components of RL, including the reward, transition, policy, and value functions.
 Then, we will show the theoretical result of the relation between these lengths.

-First, policy memory length is defined based on the intuition that while a policy may take a long history of observations as its context, its action distribution only depends on recent observations.
-Therefore, policy memory length represents the temporal dependency distance between current \textit{action} and the most distant observation.

 \begin{subtheorem}{definition}